logo

 Krista Davies

 Thanks so much for the question, Elise.
 As you know, we value the firm on free cash flow and allocate capital based on return on capital, cash on cash return, and buyback remains the highest return on capital opportunity across Aon.
-We don't give specific guidance on buyback, but as I did mention, we are considering limited share approaches in the second half of the year subject to macroeconomic conditions, business performance, and timing restrictions related to our combination with -Towell-Watson.
+We don't give specific guidance on buyback, but as I did mention, we are considering limited share of purchase in the second half of the year, subject to macroeconomic conditions, business performance, and timing restrictions related to our combination with Willis Towers Watson.
 In 2020, we've managed the balance sheet conservatively, and we do not expect to add further debt at this time given macroeconomic conditions.
-We remain committed to our current investment grade ratings, including a combination with -Towell-Watson.
-We issued a billion dollars of debt, and we've already used $600 million of that to prepay the $600 million of term debt that came due and is coming due in September 2020.
-And so you should expect us to continue to manage our balance sheet conservative given the outlook and uncertainty around the macroeconomic environment.
+We remain committed to our current investment grade ratings, including a combination with Willis Towers Watson.
+We issued a billion dollars of debt, and we've already used $600 million of that to prepay the $600 million of term debt that is coming due in September 2020.
+And so you should expect us to continue to manage our balance sheet conservatively, given the outlook and uncertainty around the macroeconomic environment.
 So you may see more elevated levels of cash and short-term investments through the end of the year.
-When you think about our available cash and use of the cash in 2020, we've spent or committed about $1.4 billion in cash on about $460 million of buyback, which we completed in Q1, $400 million of M&A, largely completed in Q1, $400 million of dividends, and almost $500 million in restructuring pension and CAPEX, as we've shown in prior investment materials.
-And we've also communicated $200 million of expected deal costs, $36 million of which we've incurred -to-date, with the majority to be incurred when we include... when we close the transactions with -Towell-Watson.
+When you think about our available cash and uses of cash in 2020, we've spent or committed about $1.4 billion in cash on about $460 million of buyback, which we completed in Q1, $400 million of M&A, largely completed in Q1, $400 million of dividends, and almost $500 million in restructuring pension and CapEx, as we've shown in prior investor materials.
+And we've also communicated $200 million of expected deal costs, $36 million of which we've incurred year-to-date, with the majority to be incurred when we close the transaction with Willis Towers Watson.
 And we have $400 million of term debt coming due in March next year.
-So we'll likely run elevated levels of cash and short-term balances in the near future, given macroeconomic uncertainty.
-So while there's the potential for limited share buyback through the remainder of the year, it will be dependent on macroeconomic conditions like what we see in the capital markets, business performance, including working capital, and the timing restrictions around -Towell-Watson.
+So we'll likely run elevated levels of cash and short-term balances in the near future, given macroeconomic uncertainties.
+So while there's the potential for limited share buyback through the remainder of the year, it will be dependent on macroeconomic conditions like what we see in the capital markets, business performance including working capital, and the timing restrictions around Willis Towers Watson.

 speaker